-But only a few realize that what they come across is called native advertising.
 In the era of banner blindness, when it’s becoming more and more challenging to reach your audience with traditional ads, native advertising is on the rise.
-And it might leave you wondering: are these ‘you may also like’ widgets so effective and what’s in it for you?
+And if you are wondering how to hop on the trend, native advertising software is your answer.

-Native advertising is a digital marketing approach that involves using paid advertisements that fit seamlessly into the surrounding content of the website they’re displayed at.
+Native advertising is a digital marketing approach involving paid advertisements that fit seamlessly into the surrounding content of the website they’re displayed at.

 While good old display ads have been widely used for over 20 years, we only learned the term ‘native advertising’ in 2011.
-How did it happen that this relatively new advertising technique was projected to account for 64.8% of total display ad spending in the US in 2020?
+How did it happen that this relatively new advertising technique accounted for a $36.07 billion increase in spending in the US from 2016 to 2020?

 To understand why this newcomer outran traditional display ads and how this promising approach could strengthen your digital marketing strategy, it’s time to check out the major benefits of native advertising.